Blog

 When you find a qualified practitioner, you can feel confident that they are following strict safety protocols.
 They understand that the foundation of a successful treatment is a safe one.
 Don’t hesitate to ask about their sterilization practices—a great provider will be happy to explain their process and put your mind at ease.

-Essential Post-Treatment Skincare
+Your Essential Post-Treatment Skincare Routine

 After your treatment, your skin will be sensitive, and the micro-channels created will be open for a short time.
 During this window, you need to be gentle and intentional with what you apply.
 Your practitioner will recommend specific products, but the general rule is to stick to simple, hydrating, and calming ingredients.
 Using specially formulated post-treatment serums can help soothe the skin and support the healing process.